 - There is a £7 activation fee (+ postage for a Visitor Oyster Card)

 - It does not expire so it can be saved until your next visit to London or given to family/friends.

 - Using an oyster card or contactless are the cheapest options for travelling around London (around 50% cheaper in price than buying a single travel ticket)

 - As with the regular Oyster Card, daily prices are capped and when you reach the limit you pay no more.

 - Children under 11 years of age travel free.

-- The Visitor Oyster card also gives up to a 26% discount on Emirates Airline cable cars and up to a 19% discount on single journeys on the Thames Clipper (Uber) riverboats.
+- The Visitor Oyster card also gives discounts on the IFS Cloud cable car and discounts on single journeys on the Thames Clipper (Uber) riverboats.
 Discounts apply on ticket prices at the terminals or online.